scc-digitalhub/cyclotron/README.md

 ## Client Application Configuration on AAC

-Log in to AAC with a provider user and click "New App" to create a client application.
+Log in to AAC as a provider user and click "New App" to create a client application.
 In the Settings tab:

 * add Cyclotron website as redirect URL: `http://localhost:8088/,http://localhost:8088` (change the domain if it runs on a different host and port)
 * check all the Grant Types and at least `internal` as identity provider (this must be approved on the Admin account under tab Admin -> IdP Approvals)